Ultimate Guide to Potassium in Food

 Potassium Health Benefits

-Studies show that a diet full of potassium is shown to reduce the likelihood of stroke and heart disease (7).
+Research institutions show that a diet full of potassium reduces the likelihood of stroke and heart disease (3).

 Kidney Stones / Disease

 Kidney stones are clumps of material, mainly calcium, that are concentrated in urine.
-Studies show that potassium lowers calcium in your urine to help fight kidney disease or stones (10).
+Data show that it lowers calcium in your urine to help fight kidney disease or stones (6).

 Top 10 Foods High in Potassium